Akriti-007/Greeting/README.md

 # Greetings!
-Shows you the greeting according to time. 😊
+Shows you the date as well as the greeting according to time. 😊

 ## Technologies Used
 - HTML